theman-oj10/CareerSync/docs/DeveloperGuide.md

 2. User uses the command to input the internship to be edited and the modifications.
 3. System validates the modified data.
 4. System saves the updated internship information.
-5. System displays all internship details (modified and unmodified) in the message box.
+5. System displays all modified internship details in the message box.
 6. Internship details (with updates) are now visible in the main window.

 Use case ends.